Gyryk/PythonSnake/README.md

             print('Total Score:', str(total))
             game = snakeGame()
 ```
 An array of past scores is created and every time you collide with something, causing the game to end, the score from the game is added to the array and a new total is calculated to be output in the terminal.
 A new game is then started immediately after.
-This code is run immediately after you run the command `python main.py` in your terminal
+This code is run immediately after you run the command `python main.py` in your terminal.

 ```
 class Direction(Enum):